Restoring detailed balance in non-Hermitian Markov processes: Graph-based SIS dynamics

-Here, we apply the Dyson map to the system representing a SIS-dynamics on a static contact network.
+Here, we apply the Dyson map to the system representing a SIS dynamics on a static contact graph.
 In this system, there are $\nbverts$ vertices that can be either susceptible or infectious.
 An infectious vertex recovers with rate $\rIS$ and infects its susceptible neighbors with rate $\rSI$.
 In this case, each state in Eq.~\eqref{eq:master} corresponds to a specific combination of infectious and susceptible vertices.
 We do not consider the infection-free state, as to have at most one stable state, hence there are $\nbstates = 2^\nbverts - 1$ possible states.
 More concretely the structure of $H$ is given by

-with $A$ the adjacency matrix of the contact network, $\occup_i$ the $i$'th occupation operator and $\ladderup$ ($\ladderdown$) the operator that invokes an infection (recovery) transition.
-The decay parameter can also be recast as an operator $\gamma \rightarrow \gamma \Theta(\sum_i{n_i} - 1)$ to remove unwanted transitions to the disease-free state, where $\Theta(x)$ is the Heaviside step function.
-We examine this system for a complete graph of size $\nbverts=6$.
-Figure \ref{fig:SIS-model} depicts the transitions and the structure of $\HSIS\in\mathbb{R}^{63\times63}$.
+with $A$ the adjacency matrix of the contact graph, $\occup_i$ the $i$'th occupation operator and $\ladderup$ ($\ladderdown$) the operator that invokes an infection (recovery) transition.
+The decay parameter can also be recast as an operator $\gamma \rightarrow \gamma \Theta(\sum_i{n_i} - 1)$ to remove unwanted transitions to the disease-free state, where $\Theta(x)$ is the Heaviside step function. { We examine this system for a ring graph where each vertex is connected to its four nearest neighbours.
+Unless otherwise noted, the number of vertices is $\nbverts = 6$.} Figure \ref{fig:SIS-model} depicts the transitions and the structure of $\HSIS\in\mathbb{R}^{63\times63}$.
 The upper triangular part the represents the recoveries (all with rate $\rIS$), while the lower triangular part contains the infections, where the rate is a multiple of $\rSI$, depending on the number of infectious neighbors.
 In what follows, we study the Hermitian $\hSIS$ using the algorithm described in Appendix \ref{app:numerics}.
+Because for some combinations of \( \nbverts \) and \( \rSI/\rIS \), eigenvalues of \( \HSIS \) may have small imaginary parts, we minimally perturb the system to one with real spectrum.